 In light of the fact that most Facebook users are accessing their accounts through the use of their smartphones, Facebook decided that in order to capitalize on this trend and have advertisers pay more they will create an app called Home to better integrate Facebook on smartphones.

 Facebook can make money, but not through advertisers leveraging ads on smartphones.
-The community of users is so large that the potential for other services are there, but they just have to figure what are these services that their users want.
+The community of users is so large that the potential for other services is there, but they just have to figure what are the services that their users want.